NIST AI Risk Management Framework

 Common questions about NIST AI RMF implementation

 For most private organizations, NIST AI RMF is voluntary.
-However, Executive Order 14110 made it mandatory for federal agencies, and it's increasingly expected for federal contractors.
-Many regulated industries are also adopting it as a best practice standard.
+Executive Order 14110 made it mandatory for federal agencies and increasingly expected for federal contractors.
+Many regulated industries are adopting it as a best practice standard.
+See the official NIST AI RMF page for the complete framework.

 While different in nature (voluntary framework vs. legal requirement), NIST AI RMF and EU AI Act share similar risk-based approaches.
-Organizations operating globally often implement both, using NIST AI RMF's structured approach to also satisfy EU AI Act requirements.
+Organizations operating globally often implement both, using NIST AI RMF's structured approach to satisfy EU AI Act requirements as well.

 NIST AI RMF is a US-originated risk management framework focused on trustworthiness, while ISO 42001 is an international standard for AI management systems with certification.
-They complement each other—NIST AI RMF provides risk methodology, ISO 42001 provides operational structure.
+They complement each other: NIST AI RMF provides risk methodology and ISO 42001 provides operational structure.

-A typical implementation takes 4-6 months depending on organizational size, AI system complexity, and existing governance maturity.
+A typical implementation takes 4-6 months depending on organizational size, AI system complexity and existing governance maturity.
 Organizations with established risk management programs can move faster.
+Federal agencies operating under Executive Order 14110 have specific timeline requirements.

-Yes, all four functions (Govern, Map, Measure, Manage) should be addressed, but the depth and rigor of implementation depends on your AI risk profile.
+Yes, all four functions (Govern, Map, Measure, Manage) should be addressed, but the depth of implementation depends on your AI risk profile.
 The framework is flexible and allows proportionate implementation based on context.
+Start with Govern to establish your organizational foundation.

 NIST released a companion document specifically addressing risks unique to generative AI systems like LLMs.
-It extends the core framework with additional considerations for content provenance, hallucination risks, and human oversight requirements.
+It extends the core framework with additional considerations for content provenance, hallucination risks and human oversight requirements.
+The Generative AI Profile is available on the NIST website.

 Yes, VerifyWise maps its governance controls to NIST AI RMF requirements.
-Our platform helps you document your AI systems, conduct risk assessments aligned with the four functions, and generate evidence for audits and compliance reviews.
+Our platform helps you document your AI systems, conduct risk assessments aligned with the four functions and generate evidence for audits and compliance reviews.
+We also provide crosswalks to EU AI Act and ISO 42001 for organizations implementing multiple frameworks.

 Ready to implement NIST AI RMF?